Why is Net Working Capital Important in M&A?

 Negotiating the target and actual NWC amounts is where some acquisition deals get stuck because it seems everyone has a different idea of how to calculate NWC.

 First, it’s important to understand that most M&A transactions are completed on a cash-free, debt-free (CFDF) basis.
-This means the seller keeps all cash remaining on their balance sheet at closing time and must pay off all long-term or interest-bearing debt.
+This means the seller keeps all cash remaining on their balance sheet at closing and must pay off all long-term or interest-bearing debt.
 The deal is simpler this way, as the purchase price is based solely on enterprise value.

-Net Working Capital (NWC) = Current Assets (less cash) – Current Liabilities (less debt)
+Current Assets (less cash) – Current Liabilities (less debt)

 The Importance of NWC in M&A